soystargaze/Vitamin/README.md

 - **Unlock All Recipes:** Unlock all crafting recipes upon joining the server.
 - **Tree Vein Miner:** Chop down entire trees when using `Efficiency V` tools.
 - **Vein Miner:** Mine connected ores in a vein using `Efficiency V` tools.
-- **Villager Follow Emeralds:** Villagers follow players holding emeralds.
+- **Villager Follow Emeralds:** Villagers follow players holding emeralds or dropped in the ground.
 - **Wall Jump:** Use `Shift` to propel yourself or slide off walls (configurable).
 - **Weather Effects:** Rain causes crops to grow faster and sunshine allows mobs to have more babies.
 - **Custom Recipes:** Adds new crafting recipes for items that are not normally craftable.